SerenaChandler/SerenaChandler/README.md

 ### Hi there, my name is Serena, nice to meet you!
 ### I'm a full stack web developer proficient in Javascript, HTML, CSS, and various other technologies
-- pronouns: she/her
+- Pronouns: she/her
-- you can contact me at: serenachandler2019@gmail.com
+- Contact me at: serenachandler2019@gmail.com
+- Currently learning Python
+- Fun act: pretty cool

 <br>